andretms/PS-SharePoint-List-Graph/README.md

 # Get a SharePoint List via PowerShell using Microsoft Graph API
 This sample PowerShell script demonstrate how to get  SharePoint List Items/fieds via PowerShell using the Microsoft Graph API.

-## 1. Download MSAL Library
+## 1. Download Microsoft Authentication Library (MSAL) Library
-This sample requires MSAL Library for obtaining an Access Token to query the Microsoft Graph API.
-Because PowerShell does not have direct integration with nuget, below is instructions for manual download:
+This sample requires MSAL.NET library for obtaining an Access Token used to query the Microsoft Graph API.
+Because PowerShell does not have direct integration with nuget, follow the instructions for manual downloading MSAL.NET:

 1. Go to https://www.nuget.org/packages/Microsoft.Identity.Client and select 'Manual Download' to download the MSAL `nupkg` file.
 2. Rename the file extension to .zip
-3. Extract the zip file to `{root}\packages\Microsoft.Identity.Client.1.1.0-preview` - where `{root}` is the folder where your script is saved
+3. Extract the zip file to `{path}\packages\Microsoft.Identity.Client.1.1.0-preview` - where `{path}` is the folder where your script is saved

 ## 2. Register an Application
 You need to register an application to be able to access the Microsoft Graph API.
 In order to do this: